KristofWesely/VTOL-fixed-wing-drone-for-data-collection/README.md

 The `Flight logs` folder contians the vehicle logs recorded during the testing session

 The `Parts` folder contains all the parts designed and used during the thesis.
-The parts of E-VTOL-1 by Eclipson are under copyright, therefore they are not shared.
+The parts of E-VTOL-1 by Eclipson are under copyright, therefore they are not shared - Source: https://www.eclipson-airplanes.com/e-vtol-1

 The `Software` folder contains the `Tailsitter_ArduPilot_parameters.param` with the parameters for ArduPilot used by the Tailsitter prototype.